pgroenbaek/shapeio/README.md

 ### Windows
 Download and install [.NET Framework 4.0 or later](https://dotnet.microsoft.com/en-us/download/dotnet-framework) from Microsoft.

-This is typically already available on most systems.
+The .NET Framework is typically already available on most Windows systems.

 ## Installation